 - Attach a shop vac to the orbital sander

 - Tarp the boat 100 percent so dust particles will not escape.

 - Wait until after launch

 Take appropriate measures – if you are sanding one week before launch, tarp 100 percent as all boats will be uncovered at that time.
 The member is fully responsible for any clean up costs incurred.
 You should ensure that no sanding dust affects your neighbors.
 The club has a sander shop vac system that is very effective at capturing sanding dust.
 Ask the yard foreman or the office if you would like to use it.

 Power Supply During Off Season Storage

 Some members do not purchase a berth for the summer season, but move their vessel to a mooring on the river.
-After the boat is launched a one week grace period will be provided (given that a berth is available) to have the mast installed, the boat readied and then the boat is to be moved.
+After the boat is launched, a one week grace period will be provided (given that a berth is available) to have the mast installed, the boat readied and then the boat is to be moved.
 After the 7 day period has expired, there will be a charge for berth usage.